FromSunNews/sui-interface-demo/README.md

 There must be a lot of developers out there who expect the Move language to someday have interface-like features (maybe it's not called `interface`, it's called `trait` or something else) and then implement dependency injection based on it.
-What they probably expect is to be able to write Move contracts like the following (pseudo-code):
+What they probably expect is to be able to write Move contracts like the following (pseudocode):

 ```move
 module sui_intf_demo::demo_service {